Nozbe/Michael.team/en/_posts/2012-01-02-my-3-words-for-2012-build-ship-disrupt.md

 ## Build

-I'm about to build fantastic new features for my [Nozbe](http://www.nozbe.com/) as well as great native apps for it.
+I'm about to build fantastic new features for my [Nozbe][n] as well as great native apps for it.
 And I'm going to focus on building a new product as well.
 So I'll be building two products at a time.
 I'll be also building a team behind them to make sure we can... build the products in the first place.
 I started as a one-man shop and for too-many years held on to having a very small team and not building a bigger team.
 I've grown now.
 In 2012 I'm going to build a team to help me keep building my Nozbe product and the new product.
 Lot's of building ahead of us.

 ## Ship